chef/chef-web-docs/chef_master/source/upgrade_chef_automate.rst

 Compliance Data Migration
 -------------------------------------------------------------------

-With the release of Chef Automate version 0.8.5, we've made significant changes to the data model in order to accommodate larger data sets and more complex queries.
+Beginning with Chef Automate version 0.8.5, and now with Chef Automate version 1.5.41, we've made significant changes to the data model in order to accommodate larger data sets and more complex queries.

-In order for the new Automate Compliance dashboard to display reports acquired on Automate releases prior to 0.8.5, you need to run a data migration command.
+To view reports from Automate versions earlier than 0.8.5 you will need to use a data migration command.

 **Prerequisites:**